rainelynj/coursera_testrepo/README.md

-# courserabucket
+# testrepo

-This is my testrepo for COURSERA training exercises.
+## Editing the file

+It's a markdown file in this repository.